Michael Hill Jewellers in Takapuna ram raided

 Police would not say what was taken.

-"I am just glad it was out of hours, when the team wasn't there," says Nel.
-"Our number one priority is that the team members are okay."
+"I am just glad it was out of hours, when the team wasn't there," Nel said.

 The store will be closed for at least a week while the storefront and cabinets are replaced.

-Nel was concerned for his staff on their return to work: "It can be scary for them".
+Nel was concerned for his staff on their return to work.

-"Barriers for the storefront is something we will have to look into now."
+"Barriers for the store front is something we will have to look into now."

-Anyone who may have seen a white Nissan Tiida or a silver four-door sedan in the Lake Rd area early today is urged to contact their local Police station.
+• Anyone who may have seen a white Nissan Tiida or a silver four-door sedan in the Lake Rd area early today is urged to contact their local police station.